 What is Sleep Apnea?

-Obstructive sleep apnea can be considered one of three levels depending on the amount of nightly sleep interruptions in breathing:
+Obstructive sleep apnea can be considered one of three levels depending on the number of nightly sleep interruptions in breathing:

 Mild OSA- The sufferer experiences 5-14 episodes of interruptions in breathing in an hour.